 What you should be checking for:

-This is the first item you’ll want to check when testing your chatbot.
-Verifying the onboarding process means ensuring that your chatbot initiates engagement with a user a soon as they open the chatbot window.
+This is the first item you’ll want to check when testing your bot.
+Verifying the onboarding process means ensuring that your chatbot initiates engagement with a user a soon as they open the bot window.

 Make that any link your bot provides a user works and goes to where it’s supposed to.
 Broken links or links that lead nowhere will hurt your user experience.